metomi/rose/sphinx/tutorial/rose/suites.rst

          mkdir app/forecast/opt
          touch app/forecast/opt/rose-app-test.conf

-      This optional configuration is a regular rose configuration file, its settings will override those in the :rose:file:`rose-app.conf` file if requested.
+      This optional configuration is a regular Rose configuration file, its settings will override those in the :rose:file:`rose-app.conf` file if requested.